mcguinlu/prevsci-data-sharing-exemplar/README.md

 ## Permanent contact about this data

-Rebeca L. Acabchuk, University of Connecticut,  Institute for Collaboration on Health, Intervention, & Policy, Department of Psychological Sciences, United States
+Rebeca L. Acabchuk, University of Connecticut, Institute for Collaboration on Health, Intervention, & Policy, Department of Psychological Sciences, United States.
+ORCID: [0000-0001-8254-2396](https://orcid.org/0000-0001-8254-2396)

 __NEED ORCID FOR BECKY__